-These TOE Security Functional Requirements (SFR) are outlined in the PP [6], chapter 6.1.
-They are selected from Common Criteria Part 2 and some of them are newly defined.
+These TOE security functional requirements are outlined in the PP [6], chapter 6.1.
+They are all selected from Common Criteria Part 2.
 Thus the SFR claim is called:

-Common Criteria Part 2 extended
+Common Criteria Part 2 conformant

-3 Assurance Requirements
+3 Security Assurance Requirements

 The TOE security assurance package claimed in the Protection Profile is based entirely on the assurance components defined in part 3 of the Common Criteria.
 Thus, this assurance package is called: